 8. Children in Care

 There is an additional policy and guidance available for Children in Care.
 Children in Care applications are given the highest priority on the oversubscription criteria.
+The process is detailed in the flowchart in Appendix 2.

 9. School Transport